SoftUni-Internal/interactive-content/EN/06-Media-Queries/06-import.md

 The **@import CSS at-rule** is used to import style rules from other style sheets.

-You can specify media-dependent @import rules.
+We can specify media-dependent @import rules.

 These conditional imports specify comma-separated media queries after the URL.